 While a 7News crews was at the scene of the wreck on Monday morning, yet another violent crash took place.

-7News has reached out to Miami-Dade Commissioner Marleine Bastien regarding possible plans for this road.
+7News has reached out to Miami-Dade Commissioner Marleine Bastien regarding possible plans for this road as well as neighbors concerns.

 The MDSO Traffic Homicide Unit is currently investigating the circumstances that led to the crash.